-Dana is a design thinking strategist, facilitator, and user researcher with 15+ years of experience building and managing customer-centered digital products, services, and experiences in organizations ranging from art museums to educational technology startups.
+Dana is a design thinking strategist, workshop facilitator, and design researcher with experience developing user-centered digital products, services, and experiences in organizations ranging from art museums to educational technology startups.

 The former head of digital at the San Francisco Museum of Modern Art, she oversaw the research, development, design, and production of the museum’s award-winning website for over 10 years.
 Dana runs the site Design Thinking for Museums, where she writes about human-centered design in museums, nonprofits, and mission-driven organizations.